 I managed to walk the line between playing on the playground with them and having enough authority over them to make them sit down for a timeout if necessary.

 No reflection post would be complete without a list of triumphs and tribulations.
 Let’s start with the…challenging stuff first.
 My biggest issue initially was getting the students to listen to me.
 I think this is because I didn’t yell and didn’t threaten them if they didn’t do what I said.
-When kids grow up (even at age four) being yelled at to do things almost constantly and being hit for punishment, they only respond to the same sort of threats.
+When kids grow up (even at age four) being yelled at to do things almost constantly and being hit for punishment (but of course, not at school), they only respond to the same sort of threats.
 So my quiet disappointment with them and refusal to yell or cuff them or whatever lead to them thinking they could take advantage of me at the beginning.
 And I let them.
 I gave — and give — them a lot more leeway than any of their other teachers, which will be corrected next year.
 Like I said, I’m gonna be much stricter about my expectations early on.
 But I eventually perfected my ‘Get your shit together, child’ voice and they caught on.
 However, they still think I’m going to ‘save them’ when they’ve gotten in trouble or overrule their other teachers when they want to do something that they’ve already been told no to.
 Obviously that doesn’t happen, but they still try me.